-Because there would be no suitable habitat or nest structure removal within the nesting season, Caltrans has determined the project would have "No Impact" on the little willow flycatcher.
+Because there would be no suitable habitat or nest structure removal within the nesting season, Caltrans has determined the project would have "No Impact" on little willow flycatcher or their habitat.

 Per CESA, given the project would not directly harm this species, this project would have no "Take" of little willow flycatcher.